Every year since I can remember, I’ve always made a New Year’s Resolution.

 It’s a huge one…a God-sized resolution that I will need God’s daily help to accomplish.
 A past goal I had lost sight of.

-I was going to keep it a secret just between God and me, but after praying, I felt as though God told me to pick two people to hold me accountable – because I know I’ll need accountability throughout 2017 to accomplish it.
+I was going to keep it a secret just between God and me, but after praying, I felt as though God told me to pick two people to hold me accountable – because I know I’ll need accountability throughout the new year to accomplish it.
 I knew I needed two people who wouldn’t be apprehensive to be direct with me, who would be able to give me much needed feedback (both encouraging and harsh), so I can accomplish what I know I’m called to do.

-And I’m excited about this New Year’s Resolution – more so than any other I’ve chosen to do.
+And I’m excited about this New Year’s Resolution – more so than any other resolution I’ve chosen to do.

 So, do you make resolutions each year?